seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part20-Architecture-of-Trust.md

 ---

-# Up Next — Part 21: Comments, Likes, and User-Generated Content
+# Up Next — Part 21: Comments, Likes, Mutations, and Shared State

 We'll explore:

-* Mutations
 * User-generated content
+* Database mutations
 * Optimistic updates
 * Event-driven systems
+* Shared state
 * Consistency models
-* Interactive application architecture

-and discover that modern applications are fundamentally systems for coordinating shared state.
+* Real-time interactions

+and discover one of the deepest truths of modern applications:

+> Building software is often less about managing data and more about coordinating reality between multiple participants.